Srm-Akla/Ciphers/README.md

 ## Substitution Ciphers

+### Caesar Cipher:
-1. Caesar Cipher - Simplest and popular cipher.
+Simplest and popular cipher.
 Each letter of text is shifted X no of positions.
 Learn about [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher)

 Python: